TriValleyCoderDojo/beginner-web/session1/README.md

 **Web Development**

 Today we will be taking our first steps into web development.
-To get started we'll need to learn how to use html, so today we are going to:
+To get started we'll need to learn how to use HTML, so today we are going to:

-* Start with a basic HTML
+* Start with basic HTML
 * Tell our story and use HTML to add structure and formatting
 * Display (render) the HTML in a browser

 **Demo**

-Below is an exmaple of HTML code:
+Below is an example of HTML code:

 ```
 <!DOCTYPE html>